- Agronomic: millet, rye, wheat

 - Soil Management: nutrient mineralization, organic matter, soil analysis, soil quality/health

-1. To determine the effectiveness of intercropping annual ryegrass with pinto beans in mitigating iron deficiency in calcareous soils.
-This was compared to interplantings of wheat as a grass known to exude compounds capable of chelating iron.
-Within this objective included an investigation into the following:
+To determine the effectiveness of intercropping annual ryegrass with pinto beans in mitigating iron deficiency in calcareous soils.
+This will be compared to interplantings of wheat as a grass known to exude compounds capable of chelating iron.

-2. To determine the effectiveness of intercropping annual ryegrass with pinto beans in the field in mitigating zinc deficiency in more acid soils.
-This was compared to interplantings of wheat as a grass known to exude compounds capable of chelating zinc and interplantings of millet, a hardy cereal food crop popular in western Kenya.
+To determine the effectiveness of intercropping annual ryegrass with pinto beans in the field in mitigating zinc deficiency in more acid soils.
+This will be compared to interplantings of wheat as a grass known to exude compounds capable of chelating zinc, and interplantings of millet, a hardy cereal food crop popular in western Kenya.